0xPolygon/polygon-docs/docs/cdk/overview.md

 5. **Near-instant finality**: Chains deployed using Polygon CDK rely on cryptographic security, ensuring transaction integrity without the need of full nodes.
 This approach guarantees near-instant finality and robust security.
 6. **Extensive Web3 support**: Polygon CDK chains leverage a comprehensive ecosystem with premium service providers offering essential tools for application integration, development, and deployment.

+!!! important "Why are there zkEVM docs in the CDK section?"
+     Several of the docs point to zkEVM specific deployment documentation because the rollup flavor of CDK uses zkEVM deployment defaults.

 The following diagram illustrates how Polygon CDK-developed chains may opt into a web of interoperable L2 chains:

 ![](../img/cdk/overview-2.png)